kiba/Writings/for_science/chp20_team_rwby.md

 "It worked!" the researcher said.
 "As a result of my crea-"

 "Cut the bullcrap about creativity and individuality," I said rather bluntly.
-I cursed director Polenda for making me a manager, for forcing me to agree to all too reasonable demands, rather than leaving me out of the bureaucracy surrounding scientific and engineering research.
+I cursed director Polendina for making me a manager, for forcing me to agree to all too reasonable demands, rather than leaving me out of the bureaucracy surrounding scientific and engineering research.

 "But your semblance..."